Baked Ham and Cheese Rolls with Honey Mustard Glaze

 • Top the pizza dough with ham and then with cheese each in a single layer with no slices overlapping.

 • Starting with the edge closest to you, roll the pizza dough up into a log so that the ham and cheese is on the inside.
 Use a serrated knife to slice the roll into 9 even pieces.
-Place the pieces in the prepared baking dish and set aside to rise for 20 minutes.
+Place the pieces in the prepared baking dish.

 • Serve rolls warm or at room temperature.